 The fantastic Mrs Emma Sleightholme is the Head of Junior Prep.
 Her role is to oversee the emotional, physical and educational well-being of all the children in her care.
 She has the most wonderfully talented and experienced teachers in her team all of whom are superbly supported by a learning assistant.

 Children arrive at school from 8.00am with registration taking place at 8.10am followed by a tutor period until 8.30am.

 There is one lunch sitting for all of Junior Prep from 12.25pm.
 Delicious, healthy hot food is freshly prepared by our chef and her team.
 An extended break follows until 1.40pm.
 We encourage good table manners and the eating of a healthy and balanced diet with lots of fruit and vegetables included.

-The end of day is 3.30pm for Reception to Form Two and 4.00pm for children in Forms Three and Four.
+The end of day is 4.00pm for all children from Reception to Form Four.

 We have whole-school assemblies twice a week.
 These present an important opportunity for our pupils to reflect on key issues and to develop their spiritual, moral, social and cultural values.
 Our assemblies bring together the main school from Reception to year 8.
 Pupils have the opportunity to take part in class presentations throughout the year which help children increase confidence in public speaking.
 We welcome parents and grandparents to join us to see their children in action and find out about a topic or theme they have been focusing on in class.